Why Businesses Hit a Revenue Plateau

 This is the moment a lot of leaders start paying closer attention.
 Not in a panic, but with a focused, quiet question: what is it going to take to get back to growing?

-Here's what I want you to hear first: this is not a sign that something is broken.
 A revenue plateau is one of the most common inflection points in business.
 It happens to good companies with good people.
-It happened at companies I worked in for decades, and I've watched it happen with clients across industries.
+I've watched it happen with clients across industries.

-The leaders who navigate it well are the ones who recognize it for what it is — a signal that the approach that got you here needs to evolve to take you further.
+The leaders who navigate it well are the ones who recognize it for what it is.
+It's a signal that the approach that got you here needs to evolve to take you further.

-Let's talk about why it happens, and what actually works.
+Let's talk about why it happens, and how a proactive sales approach makes revenue growth predictable.

 There's no single cause.
 But in my experience, the same patterns show up again and again.
 They tend to cluster around three things: